rtavenar/ml4ts_ensai/contents/align/align4ml.md

   name: python3
 ---

-# Alignment-based metrics in Machine Learning
+# Alignment-based Metrics in Machine Learning

 When learning from non-aligned time series, being able to use alignment-based metrics at the core of Machine Learning (ML) systems is key.

 ## Classification

-### Nearest neighbors
+### Nearest Neighbors

 First, the similarity measures presented in this chapter can be used in conjunction with nearest-neighbor classifiers.